kabton14/kabton14.github.io/_posts/2016-12-19-ich-bin-funfundzwanzig.markdown

 <h1>4.
 Always reach forward</h1>

 It is extremely  important to have a goal to strive toward.
 Something to swim to.
 It is a goal that gives life purpose and a sense of direction.
-Do not ever get too fearful, so as to stop dreaming and reaching forward.
+Do not ever get too fearful and steeped in uncertainty, so as to stop dreaming and reaching forward.
 There are few things more toxic to humankind than a person who finds solace in a state of stasis.

 <h1>5.
 Practice an attitude of gratitude</h1>